-Larson et al. focus primarily on wants/needs verbs, and non-propositionalists are quick to point out a host of other intentional verbs (e.g. Mary loves Nancy, Mary likes chocolate), which “surely” aren’t propositional.
-The central question is: can Larson, Ludlow, and den Dikken’s project be extended to the whole range of cases under consideration?
+Den Dikken et al. focus primarily on wants/needs verbs, and non-propositionalists are quick to point out a host of other intentional verbs (e.g. Mary loves Nancy, Mary likes chocolate), which “surely” aren’t propositional.
+The central question is: can Den Dikken, Larson, and Ludlow’s project be extended to the whole range of cases under consideration?
 If so, then a departure from propositionalism on linguistic grounds looks far less motivated.

 Switching gears from linguistic considerations about intentional attitude ascriptions, one might attempt to defend propositionalism with more logico/metaphysical considerations.
 Two related arguments in this vein concern the role of propositional attitudes in mental causation, and the role propositions play in the theory of logical relations and of inference, and hence in the theory of human reasoning.

 David Lewis (1979) is not himself committed to propositionalism, but he offers support for it by demonstrating its possible role in explaining mental causation.
 As he remarks, the phenomenon of mental causation implicates intentional attitudes in several ways—they cause behavior, they are caused by the environment, and they cause one another—and when one theorizes about their causal roles it is sometimes necessary to refer to the logical relations between their objects.
 Since the logic of propositions is well-established, it will be clear how to capture these entailments if the objects of the attitudes are propositions.
-If, however, they form a miscellaneous class (e.g. propositions as well as objects that don’t enter into logical relations such a cars, bicycles, and unicorns), it will be far less clear how to proceed.
+If, however, they form a miscellaneous class (e.g. propositions as well as objects that don’t enter into logical relations such as cars, bicycles, and unicorns), it will be far less clear how to proceed.

 A similar point applies when considering what is required to capture human reasoning.
 As reasoners, we make inferences from premises to conclusions, and logic is plausibly characterized as the study and formalization of valid inferences.
 Aristotelian logic captured valid inferences between four basic types of propositions on the basis of the terms the propositions contained (this is why Aristotelian logic is sometimes called ‘term logic’), but there is no obvious way of capturing certain inferences between propositions simply by appealing to their constitutive terms, and so Aristotelian logic proved inadequate as a general model of reasoning.
 The schemas If P then Q, P, therefore Q and P or Q, ~Q, therefore P, for example, represent inferences between propositions which are most naturally captured without any reference to the internal parts of the propositions P and Q. So if logic is the study of good reasoning, and humans are reasoners, it seems that we do a better job capturing our reasoning if we can appeal to truth-functional relations between propositions.
-However, if human reasoning in any way depends on logical relations between the objects of the attitudes, and if those objects form a messy heterogeneous class, as noted above, how to proceed will be unclear.
+However, if human reasoning in any way depends on logical relations between the objects of the attitudes, and if those objects form a messy heterogeneous class, as already noted, how to proceed will be unclear.

 Another metaphysical consideration in favor of propositionalism can be found in Searle’s (1983) book Intentionality.
 Searle argued that intentionality, by its nature, is a matter of setting conditions, conditions that such and such is the case, and since conditions that such and such is the case essentially involve states of affairs, it follows that the specification of a state of affairs requires a proposition.
 For the Searle of 1983, then, all intentionality is, most fundamentally, propositional.

-Although Searle still believes that most intentional states are propositional, in his contribution to this volume, he gives up on propositionalism!
+Although Searle still believes that most intentional states are propositional, in his contribution to this volume (Chapter 11), he gives up on propositionalism!
 He argues that although desires, perceptions, and emotions are all propositional, intentional states such as boredom are not.